looker-open-source/pylookml/lookml/docs/source/eav.rst

             ]
             }}
         '''
+    # step 7 -- add all the final objects back to the model file
     #Finish by adding some of the strings we've been tracking:
     flatteningNDT + drivedtableString
     #Add access grants to the model
     modelFile + accessGrants

-    #save the file back to the project
+    # step 8 -- save the file back to the project in github
     proj.put(modelFile)
-    #syncs the looker instance with the master branch in your github account
+    #s step 9 -- hit the looker deploy URL to sync Looker production mode with the github master branch
     proj.deploy()